nbroeking/Haskell/presentation/Chapter2/IntemediateTypes.md

 list of numbers, it cat flatten a list of lists and it can build computations from a list of functions!
 This is an extremely powerful concept and the basis for great abstractions.

+This is a class that is actually already implemented in Haskell.
+It is called a `Monoid`.
+Any type that is a monoid must have an identity value (called mempty) and a function that combines a value with another value of the same type (called mappend) finally, all kinds of generic function have been created to work on all monoids including `mconcat`.